-Physical Control: If evidence that a breeding population exists on a property (i.e., immature stages or a mated female are detected), all host fruit from the site and from properties within a minimum of 100 meter radius will be removed and disposed of in a landfill in accordance with regulatory protocols.
+• Physical Control: If evidence that a breeding population exists on a property (i.e., immature stages or a mated female are detected), all host fruit from the site and from properties within a minimum of 100 meter radius will be removed and disposed of in a landfill and/or waste facility or buried onsite or a nearby property in a pit, ditch, or other style of deep hole in accordance with regulatory protocols.
 Fruit removal will occur at the beginning of the project, but may be repeated if additional flies are detected.